johnsta/brewdis/README.md

     az spring-cloud app show --name ${APP_NAME} | grep url
 ```

-Navigate to the URL provided by the previous command to run the brewdis application.
+Navigate to the URL provided by the previous command to open the brewdis application.

 ![](./media/Brewdis-2020-05-10%2007-05-53.jpg)